gesellkammer/csoundengine/docs/Introduction.rst

     events[2].set(kmidi=80, delay=4)
     renderer.render("out.wav")

-A :class:`Renderer` can also be created from an existing :class:`Session`, either via :meth:`~csoundengine.session.Session.makeRenderer` or via the context manager :meth:`~csoundengine.session.Session.rendering`.
-In both cases an offline :class:`Renderer` is created in which all instruments and data defined in the Session are also available.
+A :class:`~csoundengine.offline.OfflineSession` can also be created from an existing :class:`~csoundengine.session.Session`, either via
+:meth:`~csoundengine.session.Session.makeRenderer` or via the context manager :meth:`~csoundengine.session.Session.rendering`.
+In both cases an :class:`~csoundengine.offline.OfflineSession` is created in which all instruments and data defined in the Session are also available.

 Taking the first example, the same can be rendered offline by placing this: